oracle-livelabs/oci/digital-twin/deploy-digitaltwin-simulation/deploy-digitaltwin-simulation.md

 ## Task 2: Deploy the service to OKE

-1. Copy the deployment file for your Kubernetes cluster configuration, which can be accessed [here](https://github.com/tonyora/oci/blob/main/digital-twin/02-deploy-digitaltwin-simulation/file/digitaltwin.yaml).
+1. Copy the deployment file for your Kubernetes cluster configuration, which can be accessed [here](https://objectstorage.us-phoenix-1.oraclecloud.com/p/y6hR92uVv6ejfNClhLM4wm0rftcHOasu_u9twwSl0T-XxQpS8zfB62XJyhMQAXRE/n/axvpeemzqcaf/b/cw-file/o/deployment.yaml).
+By click the link, the file will be downloaded to your local drive.

 	Open the file and copy the content: